Harmonic balls in Liouville quantum gravity: Basic properties of clusters

 and there exists a random $t^+ > 0$ so that for all $t \geq t^+$

 \end{prop}

-Our proof uses the fact that the logarithm function blows up near the origin together with the finiteness of the expected exit time of Liouville Brownian Motion from a ball.
+Our proof uses the fact that the logarithm function blows up near the origin together with the finiteness of the expected exit time of Liouville Brownian Motion from the unit ball.

 \begin{proof}[Proof of Proposition \ref{prop:lower-bound}]